Munaaf786/JobbyApp/README.md

 - **Jobs Route**

-  - The HTML button element with search icon should have the `data-testid` attribute value as **searchButton** to it
+  - The HTML button element with search icon has the `data-testid` attribute value as **searchButton** to it

   ```jsx
   <button type="button" data-testid="searchButton">